yjchen/easy_tag/README.md

-    taggable.tags: return tags associated with this taggable taggable.tags=: set tags of this taggable without context and tagger taggable.set_tags: set tags of this taggable and remove old tags taggable.add_tags: add more tags to this taggable taggable.remove_tags: remove tags of this taggable
+    taggable.tags: return tags associated with this taggable taggable.tags=: set tags of this taggable without context and tagger taggable.set_tags: set tags of this taggable and remove old tags

   All of setting methods (except tags=) can add :context and :tagger as optioanl parameters.
   For example: